mlpack/mlpack/doc/user/core/trees/mean_sp_tree.md

 ---

- * `node = SpillTree()`
+ * `node = MeanSPTree()`
-   - Construct an empty `SpillTree` with no children, no points, and default template parameters.
+   - Construct an empty `MeanSPTree` with no children, no points, and default template parameters.

 ---

 ***Notes:***

- - The name `node` is used here for `SpillTree` objects instead of `tree`, because each `SpillTree` object is a single node in the tree.
+ - The name `node` is used here for `MeanSPTree` objects instead of `tree`, because each `MeanSPTree` object is a single node in the tree.
 The constructor returns the node that is the root of the tree.

- - Inserting individual points or removing individual points from a `SpillTree` is not supported, because this generally results in a tree with very suboptimal hyperplane splits.
-It is better to simply build a new `SpillTree` on the modified dataset.
+ - Inserting individual points or removing individual points from a `MeanSPTree` is not supported, because this generally results in a tree with very suboptimal hyperplane splits.
+It is better to simply build a new `MeanSPTree` on the modified dataset.
 For trees that support individual insertion and deletions, see the [`RectangleTree`](rectangle_tree.md) class and all its variants (e.g.  [`RTree`](r_tree.md), [`RStarTree`](r_star_tree.md), etc.).

  - See also the